 The captain had somehow offloaded some version of real shelter from the chopper, and set it up in the very middle of the open area of the sand covered river bank.
-As I approached, it looked nothing more than a bullseye in the middle of a large target.
+As I approached, it looked like nothing more than a bullseye in the middle of a large target.

 I looked back over my shoulder.
 The company followed in the first semblance of any kind of order I’d seen since dropping into its midst so few days before.
 The Marines did not march to cadence or with the parade ground precision the corps was known for all over the planet.
 But they walked with order, their loads shifting, machine gun belts swinging and bodies leaning forward into the task of moving heavily loads.
 I checked my Omega, and the little hand was on the three.
 There was plenty of daylight left, which meant plenty of time to get off of the exposed open area and safely set up in inside the brush and under the hanging eave provided by the near base of the cliff we’d just descended.
 I knew instantly upon seeing it that the flat sand bank was a killing zone.